 Neurologist Reisa Sperling, Brigham and Women’s Hospital is one of the country’s top medical minds.
 For her, Alzheimer’s is very personal.

-Dr. Sperling told Ivanhoe, “So, my grandfather developed symptoms when I was applying to medical school, and it definitely influenced my decision.”
+Dr. Sperling told Ivanhoe, “So, my grandfather developed symptoms when I was applying to medical school, and it definitely influenced my decision.
+And then, my dad unfortunately, died almost three years ago now, also of Alzheimer’s disease.”

 Dr. Sperling is the lead researcher in the A4 trial.